alex-parisi/dibiff/README.md

 `make`

-# Running
+# Running & Testing

-To run the test file, first make sure you have a MIDI device connected to your computer.
+To run the example, first make sure you have a MIDI device connected to your computer.

-Then, run the test file:
+Then, run <ins>Baby's First Synth</ins>:

-`./Dibiff`
+`./BabysFirstSynth`

 If your MIDI device was not recognized by rtmidi, you'll see an error similar to this:
 ```